Here is a list of some of the most relevant wheel and part manufacturers and some details on them.

 Established in 1992, Alex is now a massive player producing a huge range of rims in the far east.
 Normally seen as OEM, you will find their products widespread on prebuilt wheels.
 Stand alone rims are generally difficult to source in the UK.

 Alpina make quite a range of spokes, however you are unlikely to encounter anything other than their ACI spokes, which are often mistakenly thought of as the ACI brand.
 Plain gauge versions of the ACI spoke were prone to failure, however double butted and bladed versions were much more successful.

 Made in Italy.
 Producing a wide range of products, most of which are very good quality.
 They produce some good tubular rims too.
 The Balance rim builds into a nice fixed wheel for a fair price, the FCS28 or Ambrosio Focus rim provides a more classic alternative to rims such as the RR585, performing better on weight, aerodynamics and price.
 It is also an attractive rim which has an internal shelf for the nipple to sit on.
 This allows the profile of the rim to be very tapered to provide an elegant and slick finish.
 The Excellight is the lightest rim that Ambrosio offer, with a beautifully machined sidewall and comes in at a humble 430g.
-The Excellence is the high quality, durable box section alternative.
+The Excellence was the high quality, durable box section alternative, unfortunately discontinued.

 Famous for superlight components, American Classics are an interesting company.
 They were established in 1982, so they do have many years of experience of making components.
 Their presence in the UK market is growing, particularly as their wheelsets are now being seen on the Tour De France.